jmgomezvarela/bikes-rental-exercise/README.md

 # Intive FDV Bikes Rental

-Based on the SOLID principles and TDD the projects allow to calculate the total amount of different rents and also the combinations of that rents.
+Based on the SOLID principles and TDD the project allows to calculate the total amount of different rents and also the combinations of that rents.

 ## Technologies